 You should not rely upon forward-looking statements as predictions of future events.
 Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee that the future results, performance, or events and circumstances reflected in the forward-looking statements will be achieved or occur.
-We undertake no obligation to revise or publicly release the results of any revision to these forward-looking statements, except as required by law.
+We undertake no obligation to revise or publicly release the results of any revision to these forward-looking statements, whether written or oral, except as required by law.